Indications, Safety and Warnings

-CRT-D Systems – AUTOGEN™, AUTOGEN™X4, DYNAGEN™, DYNAGEN™X4, INOGEN™, INOGEN™ X4, ORIGEN™, ORIGEN™X4, INCEPTA™, ENERGEN™, PUNCTUA™.
-COGNIS™ 100-D CRT-D
+CRT-D Systems –AUTOGEN™, AUTOGEN™X4, DYNAGEN™, DYNAGEN™X4, INOGEN™, INOGEN™ X4, ORIGEN™, ORIGEN™X4, INCEPTA™, ENERGEN™, PUNCTUA™.
+COGNIS™ 100-D CRT-D Indications, Safety and Warnings

 INDICATIONS AND USAGE